helenatran/e-library/README.md

 # E-Library

+This repository contains the code base for the e-library application created for 41094 Software Engineering Studio 1B in 2020 Spring Semester.

+## Pre-requisites
 1. Pull repo `git clone https://github.com/pharapeti/e-library.git`
 2. Install [rvm](https://rvm.io/)
 3. Using rvm or any other ruby manager, install Ruby.
 Ensure you install the same version as the one specified in the **Gemfile**